Law For All TT

 Share This:

-A Power of Attorney is a document that empowers one person to conduct business on another's behalf and manage his or her affairs.
+A Power of Attorney is a legal document that empowers one person to conduct business on another's behalf and manage his or her affairs.
 The person giving the power is usually called the Donor.
 The person who is given the power is called the Donee or Attorney.
 Here's what you should know about Powers of Attorney:

 Read More